la2050/archive/_projects/2014/tianguis-a-digital-exchange-of-goods-ideas-and-cultura.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Jobs per capita
+    - Minority- and women-owned firms
   impact_metrics: >-
     By providing the support for entrepreneurially inclined Latin@s in the informal economy our project will assist in the transition to and creation